Eerian/Public-API-requests/README.md

 It uses the Random User Generator API (https://randomuser.me/) to grab information using Fetch for x number of random “employees,” and use that data to build a prototype for an Awesome Startup employee directory.

 Requests a JSON object from the API and parses the data so that 12 employees are listed in a grid with their thumbnail image, full name, email, and location.
 Clicking the employee’s image or name will open a modal window with more detailed information, such as the employee’s birthday and address.
+# Search using lowercase
+When searching use lowercase letters.